dapr/docs/daprdocs/content/en/operations/configuration/invoke-allowlist.md

 8. You should see the calls to the node app fail in the python app command prompt based due to the **deny** operation action in the nodeappconfig file.
 Change this action to **allow** and re-run the apps and you should then see this call succeed.

 ### Kubernetes mode
-This example uses the [hello kubernetes](https://github.com/dapr/quickstarts/tree/master/hello-kubernetes/README.md) quickstart.
+This example uses the [hello kubernetes](https://github.com/dapr/quickstarts/tree/master/tutorials/hello-kubernetes) tutorial.

 You can create and apply the above configuration files `nodeappconfig.yaml` and `pythonappconfig.yaml` as described in the [configuration]({{< ref "configuration-concept.md" >}}) to the Kubernetes deployments.